fossasia/open-event-server/README.md

  # To rollback
  python manage.py db downgrade
  ```

 When checking in code for models, please update migrations as well.

-## Testing
+### Testing

-First install the repo and set up the server according to the steps listed.
+Clone the repo and set up the server according to the steps listed.
 Make sure you have installed are the dependencies required for testing by running

 ```
 pip install -r requirements/tests.txt
 ```

-### Running unit tests
+#### Running unit tests

-* Next go to the project directory and run the following command:
+* Go to the project directory and run the following command:
 ```
 python -m unittest discover tests/unittests/
 ```